soundwanders/sleepy-chef/educational/api-handler.md

 It starts by destructuring the query object from the incoming req object, which contains the query parameters from the request.
 The type, ingredient, name, and id parameters are then destructured from the query object.

-The function then creates an array of query parameters, queryParams, which consists of objects that contain the param value, the type, and the priority value.
+The function then creates an array of query parameters, `queryParams`, which consists of objects that contain the param value, the type, and the priority value.
 This array is then sorted based on the priority value, with the highest priority parameters appearing first.

-The queryParams array is then reduced to an array of filtered recipes using the reduce method.
-The searchFunction is called on each query parameter to filter the recipes database, and the results are concatenated to the recipes array in each iteration of the reduce method.
+Our old friend `queryParams` is then reduced to an array of filtered recipes using the `reduce` method.
+The search function is called on each query parameter to filter the recipes database, and the results are concatenated to the recipes array in each iteration of the reduce method.

 Finally, the function checks if any recipes were found by checking the length of the filteredRecipes array.
 If there are no matching recipes, the function returns a response with a status code of 400 and a JSON object containing an error message.
-If there are matching recipes, the function returns a response with a status code of 200 and a JSON object containing the filtered recipes.
+If there are matching recipes, the function returns a response with a status code of 200, and a JSON object containing the filtered recipes.

 Overall, the pages/api/recipes.js file serves as a crucial component of the recipe search feature, handling incoming requests and returning relevant information based on the parameters included in the query string.
+So in other words, it's the brains behind this operation.
+I just work here.
+Thanks for reading.